ZudaPradana/Market-Research-and-Recommendation-and-Visualization-Technique-for-Business-Decision-Making/README.md

 # Market-Research-and-Recommendation-and-Visualization-Technique-for-Business-Decision-Making
 In this project, an analysis of the application of churn analysis will be carried out using a logistics regression model.
-The program language used is the Python language with supporting libraries in it
+The program language used is the Python language with supporting libraries in it. file csv you can download with this [link](https://storage.googleapis.com/dqlab-dataset/data_retail.csv)
 <p>
 <b>About The Company</b>
 <br>